 According to Article 4 (1) (1) of the General Data Protection Regulation, all information "relating to an identified or identifiable natural person" is personal data and is, therefore, subject to the provisions of the GDPR.
 This also applies to stored first and last names of customers or vendors.

 We use new technologies in GDPR Master Data Screening.
-Your data sets are checked by the CDQ Cloud Engine with the help of artificial intelligence through a self-learning algorithm ("machine learning").
+Your data sets are checked by the CDQ Cloud Engine with the help of artificial intelligence (AI) through a self-learning algorithm ("machine learning").
 We've trained the algorithm for a long time and with a variety of data so that it can identify natural persons across multiple countries.

 To manually represent this work, you will need people with a lot of time and international expertise to identify natural people in a variety of languages, such as Chinese or Portuguese.
 Our algorithm provides a 90% correct assignment of natural persons worldwide, meaning that less than 10% are later found to be a company.
-Try it yourself, contact us now!

 If personal data is detected in the analyzed data records, these options are available for further use: